The Neverending Story of the Eternal Wormhole and the Noisy Sycamore: Introduction

 Susskind asked in 2017 \cite{Susskind1}: “Can laboratory experiments of this type be carried out?
 I don’t see why not.
-Instead of shells supporting conformal field theories [CFT], a more practical alternative might be quantum computers simulating the CFTs.
+Instead of shells supporting conformal field theories, a more practical alternative might be quantum computers simulating the CFTs.
 Entangling two identical quantum computers into a thermofield double state should be feasible.
-To teleport a genuine sentient Tom through the wormhole would require an enormous number of qubits, but with a few hundred logical qubits one can teleport a register, composed of say ten qubits - enough for a primitive memory".
+To teleport a genuine sentient Tom through the wormhole would require many qubits.
+Still, with a few hundred logical qubits, one can teleport a register composed of say, ten qubits - enough for a primitive memory".
 The operations needed for the kind of laboratory teleportation offered above, said Susskind in 2017, “are fairly complex (in the computational sense) and are therefore difficult”, but Susskind did not see “anything forbidding them once quantum computers become available”.

-A version of Susskind's suggestion was carried out on Google's Sycamore processor by Jafferis and a team of researchers \cite{Jafferis}.
-This paper gives a detailed account (with no equations) of the recent wormhole experiment and in sections \ref{4}, \ref{7}, \ref{8}, and \ref{9}, addresses philosophical questions arising from the theoretical and experimental work.
+A version of Susskind's suggestion was carried out on Google's Sycamore processor by Jafferis and a team of researchers, among which are Alexander Zlokapa and Maria Spiropulu and the results were published in \emph{Nature}\cite{Jafferis}.
+This paper aims to critically discuss the experiment.

+Recently, Norman Yao, along with two colleagues Bryce Kobrin and Thomas Schuster, discovered multiple flaws in Jafferis et al.'s learned Hamiltonian [see equation (\ref{Eq2}) in section \ref{3}] and published a comment on the \emph{Nature} paper.
+In other words, Korbin et al. discovered multiple problems in the model of quantum teleportation.
+As expected, Jafferis and his team found a simple way to clarify the misunderstanding and a physical justification that allowed them to avoid the problem.
+I will discuss Korbin et al.'s and Jafferis et al.'s comments in section \ref{10}.
+I will further discuss philosophical challenges concerning an experiment in memory of Ian Hacking in section \ref{8}.